jaimiles23/leetCode/README.md

 * _Solutions_: any number of solutions I submitted.
 All solutions will start with the prefix "sol_"
 * _Auxillary files_: may entail speed test comparisons of solutions and log files.
 All auxillary files start with the prefix "x_"

+#### Directions

+#### Directory
+Note:

+#### Solutions
+Please note: each solution uses the class 'Solution'.
+This naming convention is preserved from leetcode and used so that the solutions can be pasted directly into the console.

 ### Learning resources
 The learning resources are those available on leetCode.
 These include notes and exercises from each section.